 - Put a bright label or colourful tag on your bag to help identify it on the carousel (and avoid leaving the airport with someone else’s luggage)

 - Keep your most valuable items in your carry on luggage or on your person.
 This way they are with you at all times.
-These things include your passport, money, wallet, itinerary, travel vouchers and details of where you are staying at your upcoming destinations.
-Never pack your travel vouchers.
+These things include your passport, money, wallet, itinerary and details of where you are staying at your upcoming destinations.

 - If you need medical items make sure they are labelled as they were from the pharmacist and if necessary take a doctor’s letter.
 Check with the airline before flying on their regulations, it’s better to be safe than sorry.
 Carrying unmarked pharmaceuticals can result in you being denied entry into a country, and at the very least, cause you unnecessary delays at the airport.